MSc: minimum 3 years | PGDip: minimum 2 years | PGCert: minimum 1 year

 You must be competent in the use of the Internet, e-mail and word-processing packages.
 You can study from anywhere in the world as long as you have access to a computer and a reliable internet connection.

-Successful completion of all assessments and the entire programme will lead to the award of an MSc in Oncology or in Palliative Care (180 credits).
-Alternatively, you can study towards a Postgraduate Diploma in Oncology or Palliative Care (120 credits), or Postgraduate Certificate in Cancer Studies (60 credits).
+Successful completion 180 credits will lead to an MSc qualification of your chosen strand (Oncology, Palliative Care or Oncology for the Pharmaceutical Industry).
+Alternatively, you can study towards a Postgraduate Diploma (120 credits), or Postgraduate Certificate in Cancer Studies (60 credits).

 More flexible study options are available -you can also select to study modules on an individual basis to support your Continual Professional Development or particular learning need.
 Please contact the programme team for further details.